What is a Folio Number?

 3. Risk reduction (Safety)

 As mutual funds offer a wide range of investments within a single vehicle, it ultimately provides diversification benefits, reducing unsystematic risk.

 Despite the diversification and management aspects of mutual funds, they tend to be more expensive relative to other investments.
 Therefore, with higher fees, it tends to lower the overall investment return on the portfolio.

 2. Poor management actions

-The investment manager has significant authority over one’s investments.
-Meaning, if they wish to conduct any sort of unnecessary trading, selling investments under a realized loss, or any other behavior that would negatively affect the investors’ gains, they would be enabled to do so, as long as it is not within the contract they signed.
+The investment manager exercises significant authority over the fund’s investments.
+Meaning, if they wish to conduct any sort of unnecessary trading, selling investments under a realized loss, or any other behavior that would negatively affect the investors’ gains, they would be enabled to do so, as long as it is within the fund’s investment strategy.